Jameshunter1/Little-Lemon/README.md

 # Little Lemon Restaurant

 As part of the Meta Front-end developer program on Coursera, this project involves creating a highly responsive website with a table-booking feature, developed using React.
+It makes an API call to fetch random times when different dates are selected.

 # Getting Started with Create React App